 Sometimes a paint job is performed as part of a repair as a result of an accident.
-Other times it is done because there has been a lot of body work done perhaps because of rusting.
-But, there are times where a used car owner wants a different color.
+Other times it is done because there has been a lot of bodywork done perhaps because of rusting.
+But, there are times when a used car owner wants a different color.
 You want to know the purpose.

 6. Has It Had Any Modifications Done To It?